-If some sort of event occurs in your area, you should be prepared if you want to make it on your own.
+If a SHTF event occurs in your area, you should prepare if you want to make it on your own.
 If said event represents a threat for the well-being and physical integrity of your family, you will be forced to act.
-This means you have to choose between bugging in or bugging out, but regardless of your decision, you need to acquire some critical information before you act.
+This means you have to choose between bugging in or bugging out.
+Regardless of your decision, you need to acquire some critical information before you act.

-No action should be taken without acknowledging first that everything matters and that your safety can be affected by every consciously or subconsciously interaction you make.
+No action should be taken without acknowledging first that everything matters.
+That your safety can be affected by every consciously or subconsciously interaction you make.
 Every sound, every word and every gesture you make can trigger a response and you should be ready for it.
-Regardless if you’re planning on bugging in or bugging out, you should be convinced that every action you make influences and solicits a response, and you should be prepared for it.
+Regardless if you’re planning on bugging in or bugging out, you should be convinced that every action you make influences and solicits a response.
+Being prepared for it is crucial to survival.

 The following survival strategies can be applied to any bugging in or bugging out situation: